 The most common mistake most

-roam the entire apartment before he knows where he should pee
+roam the entire apartment before he knows where he should pee and

-first 2-4 weeks and watch for signs of elimination when let out.
+2-4 weeks and watch for signs of elimination when let out.
 This forms the

-basis of house-breaking but few first-time owners are
+basis of house-breaking but few first-time owners are aware of this

 POSITIVE REINFORCEMENT TRAINING - VERBAL CUE & REWARD